tuitensonne/GreenhouseProject/README.md

 ## Addition Information

-Use-case and Database design is written in file **Description.pdf**
+Use-case and Database design are written in file **Description.pdf**